 Review summary: Canon 70D vs Leica Q Typ 116

-Arguments in favor of the Canon EOS 70D:
+Reasons to prefer the Canon EOS 70D:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.